syncfusion-content/xamarin.android-docs/xamarin-android/SfCircularGauge/pointers.md

 ### NeedlePointerType

-NeedlePointer appearance can be customized by using the Type property the default value of this property is Rectangle.
+NeedlePointer appearance can be customized by using the Type property .
+The default value of this property is Bar.

-It is `enum` includes the following option.
+It is `enum` and includes the following option.

 * Bar
 * Triangle